Real Estate Broker - Initial/Exam

 - 15-hour classroom course in Legal Compliance.

-- Actively engaged as a licensed real estate salesperson under the supervision of a licensed real estate broker in this state for at least 1500 hours during the three years immediately preceding the date of application.
+- Actively engaged as a licensed real estate salesperson under the supervision of a licensed real estate broker in this state for at least 1,500 hours, including no less than 4 real estate transactions, during the three (3) years immediately preceding the date of application.

 Completed application available through PSI (link below)

 - All candidates for the CT Real Estate Broker Examination must be preapproved by PSI BEFORE you register for or schedule your Broker examination.

 - Upon approval by PSI, you will be sent an Examination Eligibility Postcard, including instructions for scheduling the examination.

 - You may take the examination on an unlimited basis for up to one year from the date of eligibility.

 - You must pass both portions of the examination within one (1) year of eligibility.